 Walton Smith Consultants have an intimate knowledge of what is and is not considered to be plant and equipment.
 This is particularly important now that the ATO is cracking down on illegitimate claims.

 The cost varies depending on the type, age and purpose of the investment property.
-Our fees are also fully tax deductible and we guarantee that you will receive a deduction of at least 200% of our fee in the first full financial year.
+Our fees are also fully tax deductible.

 To obtain an obligation free quote please click here.

 - Why do I need a property tax depreciation schedule?